 xyz.value = False: another way to set the voltage low

-PWMIO library #
+PWMIO library for motor speed control #

 To use these commands, include the command “import pwmio” at the start of your code.